 Johann Wolfgang von Goethe (1749-1832), well-known as a German Romantic playwright, was also a rigorous natural scientist, having conducted studies ranging from optics to meteorology, anatomy, and botany.
 In order to gain a breadth of understanding for his geological studies at the University of Jena, Goethe collected 17,800 rock samples.
 For his studies of color and optics, Goethe likewise collected specimens — examples of color phenomena — sifting and sorting them into their most essential form of manifestation, and presenting them in a well ordered sequence in order to render comprehensible the 'deeds and sufferings of light.'
 Unlike Newton, he did not rely merely on a single experimentum crucis.
 Goethe developed a new methodology for scientific inquiry which, unlike mechanistic materialism, understood nature as inherently wholistic and alive.

-We want to further Goethe's endeavors by fostering a community of color enthusiasts who will contribute to making available the largest and most complete repository of color phenomenon in the world.
+We want to further Goethe's endeavors by fostering a community of color enthusiasts who will contribute to making available the largest and most complete repository of color phenomena in the world.

-- First and only open source version of Theory of Colours in English.
+- First and only open source version of Theory of Colors in English.

-- First and only complete digital text of Eastlake's translation of Goethe's Theory of Colours, with footnotes and color plates.
+- First and only complete digital text of Eastlake's translation of Goethe's Theory of Colors, with footnotes and color plates.

 Short Term Goals

-- The translation of Theory of Colours into English has never been completed — we want to complete the English translation of Goethe's Theory of Colours.
+- The translation of Theory of Colors into English has never been completed — we want to complete the English translation of Goethe's Theory of Colors.

-- Publish the German and English editions of Theory of Colours in eBook formats.
+- Publish the German and English editions of Theory of Colors in eBook formats.